 - The largest age demographic in Ireland is 25-34 year-olds which makes up around 29% of the audience.

 - 70% of Irish Businesses are on Facebook.

 So what does this mean to you?
-For starters it means Facebook provides one of the most readily available and accessible audience in Ireland with a varied demographic.
-If you are one of the 30% of Irish businesses who are not on Facebook you need to consider the opportunities you are missing out on.
+For starters, it means Facebook provides one of the most readily available and accessible audiences in Ireland with a varied demographic.
+If you are one of the 30% of Irish businesses that are not on Facebook you need to consider the opportunities you are missing out on.

 Twitter is the second most popular social network in Ireland in terms of regular usage and communication.
 It is often the first port of call when consumers have issues with, want to praise or simply want to learn about businesses.
 It is a more communicative and open platform than Facebook so it presents a real opportunity to get to know your audience and to engage with them.
 Here are the stats on Twitter:

 - There are approximately 700, 000 people logging on to Twitter every day in Ireland.

 - As a country, we send 1 million tweets per day.

 - The highest age demographic in Ireland is 15-24 year-olds at 53% of the Audience